 From the Han period 漢 (206 BCE-220 CE) on the distinction between both terms was blurred.
-From then on the term fushui 賦稅 denoted levies in kind or money whose height depended on the size of the field of or the household (mostly male members), or the size of the harvest, while the terms yaoyi 徭役 or fuyi 伕役 were used to denote physical labour carried out by able-bodies males either for the military (junyi 軍役), or for public projects (liyi 力役, laoyi 勞役).
-The Former Han 前漢 (206 BCE-8 CE) period knew three types of taxes, namely various kinds of poll tax paid in kind (koufu 口賦 and suanfu 算賦), and the co-called "altered tax" (geng fu 更賦) paid in money.
+From then on the term fushui 賦稅 denoted levies in kind or money whose height depended on the size of the field or of the household (mostly male members, ding 丁), or the size of the harvest, while the terms yaoyi 徭役 or fuyi 伕役 were used to denote physical labour carried out by able-bodied males (and often females, too) either for the military (junyi 軍役), or for public projects (liyi 力役, laoyi 勞役).
+The Former Han dynasty 前漢 (206 BCE-8 CE) knew three types of taxes, namely various kinds of poll tax paid in kind (koufu 口賦 and suanfu 算賦), and the so-called "altered tax" (geng fu 更賦, as substitute for services) paid in money.

 During the Southern and Northern Dynasties period 南北朝 (300~600) there was a combination between field and household tax (zudiao 租調), the former paid in grain and the latter in fabric.
 The Tang dynasty 唐 (618-907) introduced a tripartite tax system (zuyongdiao 租庸調), consisting of field tax, poll tax (labour service), and household tax.
 It was possible to pay part of each type of tax in money instead of in kind or in service.